avwsolutions/SN-API-Examples/api.md

 Use the example code provided in this repository [requestincident](https://github.com/avwsolutions/SN-API-Examples/tree/master/SRAPI).

 <img src="https://raw.githubusercontent.com/avwsolutions/SN-API-Examples/master/Content/incident-part3.png" alt="screenshot">

+After you saved your awesome code you enter the last configuration step around security.
+My advice to always setup minimal authentication extended with authorisation provided by global defined applicable ACL policies.

 <img src="https://raw.githubusercontent.com/avwsolutions/SN-API-Examples/master/Content/incident-part4.png" alt="screenshot">

+In this example we only enable *Require Authentication*.

 In this example we will create three simple scripted Rest API resources commonly used by IT Operations Management. change-part1.png